vsrinivas/fuchsia/docs/syscalls/vcpu_create.md

 *entry* is the instruction pointer used to indicate where in guest physical memory execution of the VCPU should start.

-*vcpu* is bound to the thread that created it, and all syscalls that operate on it must be called from the same thread, with the exception of **vcpu_interrupt**().
+*out* is bound to the thread that created it, and all syscalls that operate on it must be called from the same thread, with the exception of **vcpu_interrupt**().